 - 2 tablespoons chopped fresh herbs, such as thyme, basil, or chives

 - Slice the onions.
 Add to a medium pot with the olive oil set over medium-high heat.
 Cover and let cook about 25-45 minutes, stirring occasionally.
 Onions should be golden and sweet.

 - Line a half sheet pan (18×13”) with parchment paper.
-Roll the dough out over top to fit the pan.
+Roll the dough out over the top to fit the pan.

 - Spread the mustard over the dough, then spread over the caramelized onions, the cheese, then tomatoes.
-Sprinkle over the herbs, balsamic vinegar and honey, if using.
+Sprinkle over the herbs, balsamic vinegar, and honey if using.